jdhitsolutions/PSTimers/Docs/Start-PSTimer.md

 ## SYNOPSIS

-Initiates a countdown before running a command
+Initiates a countdown before running a command.

 ## SYNTAX